 Beach Access 11 is the designated Dog Beach at Rondeau.
 Dogs must be on leash while on the beach and under control while swimming.
 Remember, the beaches at Rondeau are home to many species at risk.
 Please respect their habitat by not moving driftwood or disturbing dune areas.

-Rondeau has five picnic shelters that can be reserved, one on the Lake Erie side of the park, three along Rondeau Bay, and one south of the campground near a playground (a fee does apply – contact the Park Office).
+Rondeau has five picnic shelters, one on the Lake Erie side of the park, three along Rondeau Bay, and one south of the campground near a playground.
+Reservations can be made online or by phone.

 Personal Floatation Device (PFD) Loan Service